MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-packages.md

 ## Clean up resources

 When you're finished with the resources you created, you can delete them to avoid incurring charges.
-When you delete a project, all it's project level artifacts feeds are deleted.
+When you delete a project, all its project level artifacts feeds are deleted.

 To delete a project: